Scarlet Robe (Part 1)

 The name "Scarlet Robe" given to Yoichi apples, which were previously called "No. 19," was standardized nationwide at the third meeting of the Imperial Apple Name Selection Committee in November 1895 (Meiji 28)

-"Ringo" refers to the fruit of the apple, and around this time apples brought from overseas, including Hi no Robe, began to bear fruit in various places, and each was called by a different Japanese name.
+"Ringo"refers to the fruit of the apple, and around this time, apples brought from overseas, including the Hi-no-Koromo variety, bore fruit in various regions, each with its own unique Japanese name.

 Therefore, there was confusion that the same variety had different names depending on the region, so the aim was to unify this